indirectlylit/whattowatch/README.md

 ## Missing Features

-* Data visualization as sketched above
 * Ability to handle an arbitrary number of movies.
 Current limit is unknown.
 * Check if it's available to stream on Netflix
-* User customization, including saving and ranking
+* Per-user customization, including saving app state
 * Better layout and scrolling behaviors
+* Convert Jupyter notebook to command-line Python scripts
+* Ensemble RNN-based recommendation engine
 * ...